 02.02 To verify that (1) the licensee’s procedures, processes, and programs for post-operational transition, decommissioning, and license termination are adequate, (2) necessary programs continue from the period of operation into decommissioning in accordance with the applicable regulatory requirements, and (3) the safety culture established during reactor operations is maintained.
-These decommissioning programs are assessed by inspection of areas: plant status; modifications, maintenance, and surveillances; problem identification and resolution; and radiation protection.
+These decommissioning programs are assessed by inspection of the following areas: plant status; modifications, maintenance, and surveillances; problem identification and resolution; fire protection; and radiation protection.

 02.03 To identify declining trends in performance and perform inspections to verify that the licensee has resolved the issue(s) before performance declines below an acceptable level.